dachrillz/blockchain-implementation/README.md

 9. handle when there is transation id collisions.
 10. Handle when the script machine crashes
 11. Difficulty is spread all over and needs to be figured out
+12. Block explorer functions do a lot of redundant calculations, they need to be optimized later.